hazelcast/hazelcast-cpp-client/README.md

 > .\vcpkg\bootstrap-vcpkg.bat
 > .\vcpkg\vcpkg install "hazelcast-cpp-client[openssl]:x64-windows" --recurse
 ```
-The above code snippet will install `hazelcast-cpp-client` with its `boost` dependencies.
+The above code snippet will install `hazelcast-cpp-client` with its `boost` and `openssl` dependencies.

 After the installation, the library is available for usage.
 For example, if you are using CMake for your builds, you can use the following cmake build command with the `CMAKE_TOOLCHAIN_FILE` cmake option to be the `vcpkg.cmake`.
 ```bat